dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 + **oidc** - is an object containing both the "iss" and "sub" attributes from an OpenID Connect ID Token per {{OIDC}} Section 2.

 The user and identifiers objects MAY be included to improve the user experience by the AS.
 The AS MUST authenticate the User independent of these values.
-Some AS deployments MAY allow the Client to provide the identifiers to discover if one or more of the identifers are linked to a  User at the AS.

-\[Editor: include full ID Token? multiple identifiers of the same type?]
+**discovery** - MUST contain the JSON true value.
+Indicates the Client requests the AS to return a "discovered" attribute in the initiation response if the AS has a User at the AS with one or more of the identifiers.
+This attribute is OPTIONAL.
+Supporting by the AS of the discovery attribute is OPTIONAL.
+The AS MAY return the TBD error if discovery is not supported, or ignore the request.

 ## "authorizations" Object